New features in Rails 6: Multiple databases, parallel tests, Action Mailbox and more

 These features are said to be turning the Rails team's attention away from areas where the framework could be improved with regard to performance or scalability (which, by the way are among the reasons behind Rails devs choosing Elixir/Phoenix as their next language or framework).

-While some people have criticized the features to be shipped with Rails 6, others have praised the inclusions as keeping up with the spirit of Rails always aiming to provide opinionated, generic and standardized solutions to common problems.
+While some people have criticized the features shipped with Rails 6, others have praised the inclusions as keeping up with the spirit of Rails always aiming to provide opinionated, generic and standardized solutions to common problems.

 'Time will tell which group is right.
 What's absolutely certain is the fact that the Rails team still looks for different ways to move the project forward' - concludes Buszkiewicz.